 As the Notre Dame women's cross country team continues to establish itself as one of the best in the nation, the man standing at the forefront of that emergence has been Tim Connelly.

-Now in his 25th season at Notre Dame, Connelly not only serves as the head coach of the Irish women's cross country team, but also tutors the middle distance and distance runners during the indoor and outdoor track seasons.
+Now in his 26th season at Notre Dame in 2013-14, Connelly not only serves as the head coach of the Irish women's cross country team, but also tutors the women middle distance and distance runners during the indoor and outdoor track seasons.
 As one of the longest tenured active assistants at the University, he is closely involved with all aspects of the Notre Dame track and field/cross country program and is known as one of the best coaches in the Midwest.

 However, that hardly begins to scratch the surface of Connelly's accomplishments during his two-decade plus run at Notre Dame.
 The Irish women also have won three BIG EAST Conference titles and placed either first or second at the NCAA Great Lakes Regional from 2001-05, and again in 2009.
-What's more, Notre Dame runners have collected 15 All-America honors and 26 all-BIG EAST cross country citations since the Irish joined the conference in 1995-96.
+What's more, Notre Dame runners have collected 15 All-America honors since 1993 and finished with 28 all-BIG EAST cross country citations during the program's run in the league from 1995-2012.

-In addition, Notre Dame women's distance runners have garnered all-conference status 94 times and won 12 BIG EAST individual titles (as well as the 2003 distance medley relay crown) since 1995-96, with Rebecca Tracy becoming the most recent champion in the 1,500m at the 2012 outdoor championships.
-The Irish runners also have played a critical role in a pair of team titles at the BIG EAST Indoor Championship (2002, 2006) and one BIG EAST Outdoor Championship (2007), as well as 10 runner-up finishes at conference meets (four indoor, five outdoor).
+In addition, Notre Dame women's distance runners have garnered all-conference status 111 times and won 14 BIG EAST individual titles (as well as the 2003 distance medley relay crown) since 1995-96.
+The Irish runners also have played a critical role in three team titles at the BIG EAST Indoor Championship (2002, 2006, 2013) and two BIG EAST Outdoor Championship (2007, 2013), as well as nine runner-up finishes at conference meets (four indoor, five outdoor).

 Connelly's distance runners helped the Irish women's program to a fourth-place finish at the 2009 BIG EAST Outdoor Championships, while the women's cross country squad finished sixth at the BIG EAST Championship with Lindsey Ferguson garnering all- conference honors.
 The Irish also returned to the NCAA Championship for the first time since 2005.